When reporting for Jury Duty please go to the Norfolk Consolidated Courthouse located at:

 Listed below are some frequently asked questions regarding jury service.
 If you need any additional information, please refer to the Jury Summons that you received or call the number listed above.

-Parking is available in the City Hall South Garage behind City Hall.
-Bring your parking ticket with you and we will validate parking for the City Hall South Garage.
-We DO NOT validate parking for any other parking facility.
+Parking is available in the MacArthur Mall garage.
+Bring your parking ticket with you and we will validate your parking.

 While efforts are made to reduce delay and avoid waiting time, you may have to wait awhile at the courthouse before finding out whether you have been chosen to actually sit on a jury.
 So bring a book or other quiet activity; solve a crossword puzzle; write a letter; sketch a picture; or get to know your fellow jurors.
 Remember that as a juror you are a vital part of the court system.